CARTAvis/manual_source/source/functionalities_gui.rst

 Spectral profiler
 -----------------
 Spectral profiler provides the spectral profile of the current image cube at the selected region.
 The default region is set to "Cursor".
-When the cursor stops moving for more than 200 ms (applicable to CASA, FITS, and MIRIAD image format), a spectral profile derived at the cursor position from the full resolution image cube will be displayed.
+When the cursor stops moving by more than 200 ms (applicable to CASA, FITS, and MIRIAD image format), a spectral profile derived at the cursor position from the full resolution image cube will be displayed.
 For the HDF5-IDIA image format, throttled cursor update is applied since it is much more efficient to access cursor spectral profile from a rotated cube (ZXY) which is available from an HDF5-IDIA image.
-The "F" key will disable and enable profile update.
-A marker "+" will be placed on the image to indicate the position of the profiles taken.
+The "**F**" key will disable and enable profile update.
+A marker "+" will be placed on the image to indicate the position of the profile taken.

-(NEW v1.0.1) When the cursor is on the image in the image viewer, the pointed pixel value (frequency or velocity or channel index, and pixel value) will be displayed at the bottom-left corner of the spectral profiler.
-When the cursor is on the spectral profiler graph, the pointed profile data will be displayed instead.
+When regions are created, the spectral profiler widget can be configured to display a profile from a specific region with the "*region*" dropdown menu.
+Additional statistic types to compute the region spectral profile are available with the "*statistic*" dropdown menu (default to mean).
+If the image cube has multiple Stokes, the "*Stokes*" dropdown menu will be activated and defaulted to "current" which is synchronized with the selection in the animator.
+To view a specific Stokes, select with the "*Stokes*" dropdown menu.

 .. raw:: html